parazitenew/react-native-loud-speaker/README.md

 I updated the target and compile SDK to 31, and fixed a build error by changing `compile()` to `implementation`

-I also edited the Java code so the method `LoudSpeaker.open(true)` can toggle the speaker on/off.
+I also edited the Java code so the method `LoudSpeaker.open()` can turn the speaker on/off by adding the parameter `true/false`.
 Originally, this package was turning it on, but never off.
 This part of the code was not implemented by the original author.

 Since I'm not a Java developper, I wasn't able to improve it more than that.
 But all contributions are welcome.